-Follow Me Home, Moon: Since she could talk, I've kept a journal of cute, funny, or interesting things that Eden has said (See "Edenisms" page on this website).
+Follow Me Home, Moon: Since she could talk, I've kept a journal of cute, funny, or interesting things that Eden has said.
 A child's perspective and interpretation of things never ceases to both amaze and amuse me.
 Their world is so complex, yet they have no choice but to interpret it both literally and simply.
 They see what they see, and their mind processes these things the best and most efficient way it can.
 One evening, as her and I were taking a walk, she kept glancing upward.
 Finally, at one point, she remarked, "Look, daddy, the moon is following us."
 The innocence and beauty of this statement was overwhelming, and I was inspired to create a story based on this observation.
 "Follow Me Home, Moon" is my first book.